Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Analysis of Convergence Rates

 Let

 be the smallest Frank-Wolfe gap after $t$ iterations, and the smallest and largest off-diagonal elements of $\bA$.
 Let $I$ be the indexes that take a good step.
 That is, for $t \in I$ we have $\gamma_t < \gamma_{max}$.
-Then, we show the following results (the details are in supplemental).
+Then, we show the following results.

 \begin{lem} The smallest Frank-Wolfe gap for Algorithms \ref{alg:fw:v2}, \ref{alg:fw:v3}, and \ref{alg:fw:v4} satisfy

 where $\beta = 2\overline{M} - \underline{M}$ for FW and AFW, and $\beta = 2\overline{M}$ for PFW. \end{lem}